CONTACT US | TERMS AND CONDITIONS

 " I may be drunk, Miss, but in the morning I will be sober and you will still be ugly " Churchill

-HOME DAGGERS BAYONETS SWORDS KNIVES MISC / CONSIGN GALLERY
+HOME DAGGERS BAYONETS SWORDS KNIVES HELMETS MISC / CONSIGN GALLERY

 Please bear in mind when assessing an authentic German Army dagger, that many manufacturers did also include a Generic design in the production order and not all Generic daggers are listed below.